aimeans/ETF-Portfolio-Analyzer/readme.md

 ---

-### Here picture of Cumulative Returns from 2016-2020:
+### Heres a picture of Cumulative Returns from 2016-2020:
 !['GDOT, GS, PYPL & SQ Cumulative Returns from 2016-2020](readme_images/cumret.png)
 ## Contributors